quietinvestor/do-tf-k8s/README.md

-# TF-k8s
+# DigitalOcean Terraform Kubernetes

-Kubernetes cluster built with Terraform.
+Kubernetes cluster built with Terraform on DigitalOcean.